HOUSE AND GROUNDS RULES

 15. Generally the Club does not have temporary space available.
 However, from time to time the Club does have furloughed slips that will be offered to members on the wait list.
 If you are offered a furloughed slip, you may refuse it with no penalty.
 If you accept a furloughed slip, you will be charged a prorated fee for the balance of the boating season.
 At the end of the boating season, you will relinquish the slip and go back on the wait list with priority based on your membership date.

 1. All members are requested to sign the registration book immediately upon arrival at the Clubhouse before making use of any Club facilities, listing time-in, time-out and the names of any guests.

 2. Members are to observe harbor rules at all times and exercise caution when approaching or leaving the dock area.
 Members are responsible for damage caused by their boats, whether anchored or underway in the dock area.
 Members causing damage to, or suffering damage from boats in the dock area will report the damage to the Dock Staff or Fleet Committee immediately.

-3. The dock area is a no wake zone.
+3. The dock area is a no-wake zone.
 Members are hereby warned that violation of this regulation is considered a serious offense.

-6. Boats are not to be left unattended on the beach or tied to the float, gangway railing, pilings, or club building or other than properly designated areas and assigned facilities.
+6. Boats are not to be left unattended on the beach or tied to the dock, gangway railing, pilings, or club building or other than properly designated areas and assigned facilities.
 Boats found in any such place may be impounded and the member fined.